klucyszy/klucyszy.github.io/docs/_posts/2024-11-05-mastering-ef-core-managing-part-1.markdown

 tags: [dotnet, ef-core]
 ---

-# Mastering EF Core: Managing Relationships Without Data Context Dependence (Part 1)

-**Welcome to the first installment of our "Mastering EF Core" series!** This series will delve into real-life scenarios and lessons learned by our team as we navigate the intricacies of writing clean, object-oriented code using Entity Framework (EF) Core.
+**Welcome to the first chapter of my "Mastering EF Core" series!** This series will delve into real-life scenarios and lessons learned by our team as we navigate the intricacies of writing clean, object-oriented code using Entity Framework (EF) Core.
 Our goal is to share practical insights that can help you harness the full potential of EF Core in your applications.

 ## Introduction